vamsiramakrishnan/jsonlovesyaml/_posts/2019-05-05-enterprise-operations-nightmares-of-inheriting-a-multi-database-eventually-consistent-system.md

   6. The state of the system is such that my orders database has this information but my inventory database does not.
   7. Another order could get executed against the same item successfully needing a manual reconciliation process or
   8. My application could crash because it does not pass the referential integrity test of the orders database if it is enforced in it.
-* **Orphan States :** When the e-commerce vendor sees a discrepancy in the bill against the number of orders that were shipped .
-He got billed for 6000 additional orders while he only processed 5900 orders that month.
+* **Orphan States :** When the e-commerce vendor sees a discrepancy in the bill against the number of orders that were shipped, he got billed for 6000 additional orders while he only processed 5900 orders that month.
+  1. Where the exact opposite of the missing links scenario happens
+  2. The orders database gets backed up before it can register

 This may be agreeable to some use cases in some businesses, so what if i lost a couple comments and a couple posts in Facebook after recovery ?
 So what if I did not re-populate my video recommendations completely on Netflix after recovery